yanghengtang/tp/docs/UserGuide.md

 **Format**: `delete_a INDEX`

 * Deletes the appointment with the specified `INDEX`.
+* The index refers to the index number shown in the appointment list.
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the appointment list.

 **Examples**:
 * `delete_a 2` deletes the 2nd appointment in the appointment list.